SharonWHLing/custom_commute_planner/README.md

 ![alt text](https://github.com/SharonWHLing/custom_commute_planner/blob/main/custom_commute_planner_GUI.png?raw=true)

-RESULTS: Produces a .txt file with details for multiple trip segments - for transit only - from start to end (see attached sample).
+RESULTS: Produces a .txt file with details for multiple trip segments - using transit only - from start to end (see attached sample).

 ----------------------------------------------------------------